On momentum operators given by Killing vectors whose integral curves are geodesics: III. Geodesic momentum operators

-$k=1,...,n$, are called (geodesic) momentum operators in the direction $X_k$ on $M$. \\ \\ This definition is compatible with (\ref{px}) since every Killing vector field $X_i$ is a priori divergenceless, i.e., $\text{div} X_i=0$, $i=1,...,n$.
+This definition is compatible with (\ref{px}) since every Killing vector field $X_i$ is a priori divergenceless, i.e., $\text{div} X_i=0$, $i=1,...,n$.
 Moreover, the Lie bracket of two Killing fields is still a Killing field.
 The momentum operators (\ref{pxx}) thus form a Lie subalgebra of vector fields on $M$.
 If $M$ is a complete manifold, this is the Lie algebra of the translation group.
 In this case the commutation relations of the Killing vector fields are given by

-where the structure coefficients $c^k_{ij}$ express the multiplication of pairs of vectors as a linear combination.
+where the structural coefficients $c^k_{ij}$ express the multiplication of pairs of vectors as a linear combination.
 The corresponding commutator relations of the momenta are obtained by multiplication with the physical units $(-i\hbar)^2$ on both sides of (\ref{com}) and subsequently applying the definition (\ref{pxx}), i.e.

 which is compatible with the general expression (\ref{gencom}).
-The associated Casimir element of this Lie algebra is given by \cite{AN68}: \\ \\ {\bf Proposition 1.} Let $M$ be an $n$-dimensional manifold and $X_1,...,X_n$ be a Killing frame on $M$.
+The associated Casimir element of this Lie algebra is given by \cite{AN68}: \\ \\ {\bf Proposition 2.} Let $M$ be an $n$-dimensional manifold and $X_1,...,X_n$ be a Killing frame on $M$.
 There is a decomposition of the Laplace-Beltrami operator, such that